RayDeeUx/DeathScreenTweaks/README.md

 Original mod idea by @goose_jpg from Twitter.

-This Geode mod is licensed under LGPLv2.
+This Geode mod is licensed under LGPLv2, and is unavailable for macOS.

 ![demo](https://github.com/RayDeeUx/DisturbingNewBests/blob/main/demoOne.png)